 Applying for Special Graduate Faculty Status

 All members of the Dissertation Committee must hold graduate faculty status at UTC and must be approved by the Dissertation Chair and Program Director/Advisor.
 If a proposed committee member does not currently hold graduate faculty status at UTC, s/he will need to apply for “Special” graduate faculty status by submitting the following items:

 Complete copy of CV (or resume)

-The Graduate Faculty Application form can be found on the Graduate School website (link: Faculty Forms).
-UTC graduate programs have adopted an electronic filing and approval process.
-Therefore, hard copy application materials submitted by U.S. Postal Service or FAX cannot be accepted.
-The applicant's Complete CV/resume and digitally signed Graduate Faculty Application should be emailed to the Program Office (email@example.com) for approval and submission to the Graduate School.
+The Dissertation Chair will submit the name and email address of the proposed committee member to the Program Office via email (firstname.lastname@example.org).
+The Program Office will contact the proposed committee member with instructions regarding the graduate faculty application process.
+UTC graduate programs have adopted an electronic filing and approval process; therefore, hard copy application materials submitted by U.S. Postal Service or FAX cannot be accepted.
+The applicant's complete CV/resume and digitally signed Graduate Faculty Application should be emailed to the Program Office (email@example.com) for approval and submission to the Graduate School.
 Instructions for Digital Signature are available upon request.

 Filing the Dissertation Committee Appointment Form

-Once the candidate and the Chair have agreed to the members of the Dissertation Committee, the Chair will notify the Program Office (firstname.lastname@example.org) to circulate the Graduate Committee Appointment Form to the committee members and candidate for digital signatures.
-Once the committee members and candidate have digitally signed the form, it will be submitted to the Program Director/Advisor for approval and submission to the Graduate School.
+Once the candidate and the Chair have agreed to the members of the Dissertation Committee, the Chair will notify the Program Office (firstname.lastname@example.org) to circulate the Graduate Committee Appointment Form to the candidate and committee members for digital signatures.
+Once the candidate and committee members have digitally signed the form, it will be submitted to the Program Director/Advisor for approval and submission to the Graduate School.